I have a disability, but how do I know if I am also a care leaver?

 All care leavers (“former relevant children”) should have a personal adviser (PA) until they are 21.
 A care leaver over 21 can also ask for help from a PA until they are 25.
 The PA should be updating your pathway plan, giving you advice and making sure you know how to get the support you need.
 You will have the right to a PA and pathway plan even if an adult social work team or health team is supporting you.

 A disabled care leaver has the same rights as any other care leaver.
 If your local authority refuses to provide you with this support just because you have a disability, this is against the law.
-If you need advice on this you can call us on 0808 800 5792.
+If you need advice on this you can contact our Advocacy Helpline.

 What if I have a personal adviser, but I also want help from adult social care because of my disability?

 If you are about to turn 18 and feel that you will need support as an adult because of your disability, you can ask for a transition assessment.
 If you are already 18, you can ask for a care act assessment.
 If you are not sure who to talk to about this, you can ask your PA to help.
 If you are still having problems getting the assessment after that, you may need an advocate to help you.
-(If you don’t have an advocate, call us on 0808 800 5792).
+(If you don’t have an advocate, contact our Advocacy Helpline).

 People are making decisions for me about what I can and can’t do because of my disability.
 Is that OK?